 Shifting to Sales

 In 2021, Dusan was hired on our Equipment Finance team, a Specialty Finance group that works primarily with manufacturers and vendors to provide financing for their customers’ equipment purchases.
-As Sales Associate – Equipment Finance, he is learning even more about our clients, prospects, and many equipment-dependent industries.
+As Sales Associate – Equipment Finance, he learned even more about our clients, prospects, and many equipment-dependent industries.
+In 2022, Dusan was promoted to Program Manager - Equipment Finance.

 “Every single day I learn something new,” he said.
-“It feels so nice that my strategic planning since I started here has landed me the role I wanted to be in from the beginning — sales!”
+“It feels so nice that my strategic planning since I started here has landed me the role I wanted to be in from the beginning”

 Moreover, he says while he did have experience with clients, sales is a different animal.
 “David Sook hired me into a role in which I had very little experience and he’s taken me under his wing to learn the ropes,” he said.
 “How awesome is it to have someone who cares so deeply about you and your success?